rklymentiev/phenosys_analysis/5csrtt/README.md

 # 5-CSRTT Data Preprocessor

-Script for preprocessing the raw 5-CSRTT data from the system into for "analysis-friendly" format.
+Script for preprocessing the raw 5-CSRTT data from the system into the "analysis-friendly" format.

 ## Usage: